Skip to main content

 • monetization

-The monetization model of the game has drawn significant criticism, with many reviewers labeling it a "cash grab" due to extensive microtransactions and DLC that heavily gate content.
-Players express frustration over the lack of playable content without additional purchases, despite the game already being priced at £32.
-Overall, the monetization practices are seen as consumer-unfriendly, detracting from the game's potential and enjoyment.
+The monetization model of the game has drawn significant criticism, with many users labeling it a cash grab due to extensive microtransactions and DLC that gate essential content.
+Players express frustration over the lack of playable content without additional purchases, and the overall sentiment suggests that the game prioritizes profit over player experience, making it feel consumer-unfriendly.
+Overall, the monetization practices have overshadowed the game's potential, leading to a negative reception.

 • “No advertisement or pushout to spend money unless you want more planes.”